ermaitland/ga-project-2/README.md

 <img alt='Plan of project-2' src='./assets_ReadMe/project-2.png'>

 We divided up the tasks to have enough time to finish the project.
 We knew we would have to do paired programming to produce a basic App.js page and NavBar.js as this would be the basis of most pages after that.
 We then decided I would take the MakeupIndex, MakeupCard, api and Spinner while Parul took the Navbar and the Home.
 We would then decide who took what as we got further through.
-I ended up helping with the Home, creating the bulma.scss and main.scss then LipStick and ProductCard (which I later merged with MakeupCard so I wasn’t repeating myself) as Parul worked on Blush, Eyebrows, Foundation, Mascara and SearchBar, while I worked on joining the products to the MakeupCard.
+I then lead the Home, creating the bulma.scss and main.scss then LipStick and ProductCard (which I later merged with MakeupCard so I wasn’t repeating myself) as Parul worked on Blush, Eyebrows, Foundation, Mascara and SearchBar, while I worked on joining the products to the MakeupCard.
 The allocation of these tasks were done through communicating what we wanted to do as well as things we thought would be good to do to help us improve.

 # Build/Code Process